pechorin/pbr.sh/README.md

 # pbr.sh — provise / backup / restore
 ## Utility for small hosts with docker setup

+### Features
-### Fast bootstraping of ubuntu servers ready for Docker
+- Fast bootstraping of ubuntu servers ready for Docker (with one command + config file)
 - Linux users namespace remapping for docker users enabled by default (no host root inside docker containers)
+- For Ubuntu based hosts servers only
+- Auto backups cron setup

+### Safety
+- docker containers run without host root (user namespaces remmapped)
+- all credentials stored in files with restrictive permissions (only for specified user — `chmod 500`)
+- no credentials are present in command line args or env variables, so where are no ability to see sensentive data in process tree

 ### Supported backup targets
 - docker volumes